 7.1 If the individual who raised the concern is not satisfied with the outcome of the investigation and/or inquiry, Mount House School recognises the lawful rights of employees and ex-employees to make a protected disclosure under the Act.
 The independent charity Protect has lawyers who give free confidential whistleblowing advice.
-Their contact details are: Tel: 020 3117 2520 or via their website: Protect - Speak up stop harm (protect-advice.org.uk)
+Their contact details are: Tel: 020 3117 2520 or via a webform on their website:

+Protect - Speak up stop harm - Protect - Speak up stop harm (protect-advice.org.uk).